The Making of

 North Midlands Project would like to thank the thousands of individuals from the North Midlands, Mid West and Perth who have engaged with the 10863 Bushranger exhibition.

-The exhibition was sponsored by Healthway to promote the Act Belong Commit message in 2017.
+The exhibition was sponsored by Healthway to promote the Act Belong Commit message.
 During its creation a series of school and community workshops with lead artist Di Taylor and songwriter Ashlea Reale were held across the six shires of the North Midlands.

 The 2018 expansion of the exhibition was supported by the Department of Local Government, Sport and Cultural Industries.
 The expansion was accompanied by live-painting, demonstrations and skill-based workshops across the southern half of WA's Mid West region.